Not Your Nana’s Strufoli

 - Repeat with the remaining dough until complete.

-- Fry a handful at a time in oil heated to 350°F, about 1 minute or until golden brown.
+- Fry a handful at a time about 1 minute or until golden brown.

 - Remove to a paper towel lined plate using a slotted spoon.

-- In a small bowl, combine the maple syrup and bourbon.
+- In a small bowl, combine the maple syrup, bourbon and chopped pecans.

-- Transfer the fried balls to a large bowl and pour the maple bourbon mixture over it.
+- Transfer the fried balls to a large bowl and toss with the maple pecan glaze.

 - Serve warm or at room temperature.